Trevaylor

 There are great places to visit near Trevaylor including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-Trevaylor's best nearby country parks can be found at Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.
+Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park are great places to visit near Trevaylor if you like country parks.

 The area around Trevaylor's best hills can be found at Kit Hill Country Park.

-There are a number of historic buildings near to Trevaylor including Mount Edgcumbe House and Country Park.
+There are a several good historic buildings in the area around Trevaylor like Mount Edgcumbe House and Country Park.

-Trevaylor has some unmissable airports nearby like Cornwall Airport Newquay, and Land's End Airport.
+The area around Trevaylor boasts some of the best airports including Cornwall Airport Newquay, and Land's End Airport.

 Trevaylor History